AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 ![[!DNL Insights] dashboard](/help/assets/insights-dashboard.png)

 Each view displays a corresponding grid, which you can search by keyword, filtering, and date range.
 You can click the cog icon above the right side of the table to toggle the viewable column types.
-The grid _[!UICONTROL Summary]_ row may show totals or averages of a column.
+The _[!UICONTROL Summary]_ row may show totals or averages of a column.

 See [Data columns for [!DNL Insights]](data-columns.md) for a description of each column type in the grid.